top of page

 And to our beloved Apphia, and Archippus our fellow soldier, and to the church in thy house (Phm.
 1:2).

-We can’t deny the enormous overhead involved in maintaining a church building.
-Just consider the cost of acoustic equipment, furnishings, upgrades, expansions, and regular maintenance.
-Not to mention the annual renovations to the inside or outside of the building.
-Then, of course, there’s the salary of an academically accredited “pastor”, which members are expected to finance so that he can oversee every spiritual function of the “church program”.
-Lastly, we can’t ignore the fact that because of all the money invested in this big “corporate effort” the leaders and members are pressured heavily into delivering results, even if those results are artificial and lack the power of the Holy Spirit.
+Building or buying a "church" and then supplying and maintaining it is an enormous financial investment.
+Furnishings, acoustic equipment, occasional renovations and expansions, and regular maintenance are just a few of the expenses to consider.
+Then, of course, there’s the salary of an academically accredited “pastor”, which church members are expected to finance so that he can oversee every function of the church program.
+On account of this enormous investment, church leaders and members are frequently pressured into delivering results, even if those results are sometimes artificial and lack the power of the Holy Spirit.

-Most of us have grown weary of the same programed meetings that drag on from Sunday to Sunday, week after week, with very little variance.
-In essence, we have replaced the Holy Spirit with our own programed format.
-So can we blame God for failing to show up for our phony "church" gatherings that exalt our human endeavours above His supreme preeminence?
+Many of us have grown weary of the repetitive services that drag on week after week with very little variance.
+Essentially, we have replaced the spontaneity of the Holy Spirit with our well-devised programs.
+And when God fails to show up to these scripted events, which often exalt our human endeavours above His divine preeminence, should we really be surprised?

 1) Distribution of Members between Homes

-When hosting capacity has reached its maximum in one house, members will simply redistribute themselves to meet in someone else’s house.
-This way no single member’s house is overwhelmed by too many congregants.
-Also, this allows the Church to strategically spread and multiply across the city, town, or village, to eventually occupy all regions of the country, which is the best form of exponential growth!
+When a house Church reaches capacity, some of its members will simply relocate to a different home in order to alleviate the space constraints.
+This ensures that no single household is overwhelmed by too many congregants.
+Also, this allows the Church to strategically expand and multiply across its local metropolis, eventually reaching all regions of the country.
+This decentralized approach is the best form of exponential growth and enables house churches to reach a wider range of individuals and communities.

 2) Delegation of Authority